robavs/Chess/README.md

-Chess game as project for universtiy course implemented using typescript and rxjs.
+#Chess
+Implementation of a Chess Game as a University Course Project Using TypeScript and RxJS